 - Warm the milk in the microwave for 20 to 30 seconds, until it is warm, between 105°F and 115°F.

-- Place the dough back in the mixing bowl, and cover it with a damp clean kitchen towel.
+- Place the dough back in the mixing bowl, and cover it with a damp kitchen towel or plastic wrap (to retain moisture).
 Leave the dough in a warm place to rise for about 2 hours, until it doubles in size.

 - Line a 9-inch by 13-inch baking sheet (also called a quarter sheet) with parchment paper or a silicone baking mat.
 Alternatively, you can use a 9x13 baking dish.